pcmueller/TheWormhole/README.md

 This was a group project in which were given two weeks to push ourselves to learn a new technology, as well as to reinforce our knowledge of React and associated libraries and technologies.

-As a group we agreed to use Redux, React, Router, Asynchronous JavaScript, Cypress end to end acceptance testing, and conditional rendering.
-The Rubric & Spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)
+As a group we agreed to use Redux, React, Router, asynchronous JavaScript, Cypress testing, and conditional rendering.
+The Assignment Rubric & Spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)

 ## Notable Features

-* The choice to see music by Country or the Randomization of music from new countries
-* Lists of artists by Country
-* List of top hits by country
+* Custom-built dataset of all countries with valid Last.fm data allows user to manually select or randomize a location and render the top artists and tracks in a given country via Last.fm API
+* Additional API request to retrieve and display individual "artist bio" pages.
+* Generates individual artist images using another proprietary dataset, built personally using links to license-free images on Wikimedia Commons and matching image links to API data.
+* Integrates global state using Redux, implemented mid-development over existing codebase.
-* Cypress testing to test user flows
+* Thoroughly tested using Cypress integration testing of all user flows
-* Responsive and Responsible - can be used on all screen sizes with considerations for tabbing, color choices, and button sizing for easer of UX
+* Responsive design: can be used on all screen sizes with considerations for tabbing, color choices, and button sizing for enhanced UX

 ## Installation